 Creative Computers has consented to the merger as required by uBid's agreements with Creative Computers.
 While uBid does not believe the merger should cause the spin-off to be taxable to Creative Computers, the absence of final IRS regulations under Section 355(e) has created some uncertainty as to the application of these regulations to uBid's actions after the spin-off, including agreeing to the merger.
 As a result, uBid requested and has received an opinion from uBid's outside tax advisors, PricewaterhouseCoopers LLP, that the merger should not result in an adverse application of Section 355(e) with respect to the spin-off.
 If the merger does not occur, uBid is limited in its ability to issue additional equity securities and to raise capital, acquire other companies or retain or recruit key employees.
-These same restrictions apply to any proposed repurchases of uBid's common stock, but would not preclude uBid from issuing debt securities that are not convertible into common stock or other equity securities.
+These same restrictions apply to any proposed repurchases of uBid's convertible into common stock or other equity securities.
 A copy of the opinion of PricewaterhouseCoopers LLP has been filed as an exhibit to the registration statement of which this proxy statement/prospectus is a part.